mobaniha/azure-docs/articles/machine-learning/how-to-deploy-profile-model.md

 # Profile your model to determine resource utilization

-This article shows how to profile a machine learning to model to determine how much CPU and memory you will need to allocate for the model when deploying it as a web service.
+This article shows how to profile a machine learning model to determine how much CPU and memory you will need to allocate for the model when deploying it as a web service.

 ## Prerequisites